Rebeca Ferndández Rodríguez

 'To My Fellow Children”,

-Jose Rizal, 1869
+attributed to Jose Rizal, 1869

 English translation by P. Morrow